Kubernetes Gateway API Tutorial for Beginner's

 - name: color-app

-image: techiescamp/go-color-app-demo:latest
+image: techiescamp/go-color-app:latest

 ports: